-If Open Door Anti-Lockout is turned on, the vehicle is off with the driver door open, and door locking is requested, all the doors will lock and only the driver door will unlock.
+If Open Door Anti-Lockout is turned on and the vehicle is off, the driver door is open, and locking is requested, all the doors will lock and the driver door will remain open.
+Press the button again to lock the driver door.
 The Open Door Anti-Lockout feature can be turned on or off.
 See Vehicle Personalization